There are plenty of options to practice English in Barcelona. Travelling abroad, signing up for an intensive English course, online learning, etc.

 7. Yoga in English

-If yoga is your thing you could sign up for a yoga class in English.
+If yoga is your thing you could sign up for a yoga class in English in the Catalan capital.

 Some studios and yoga teachers offer the first session for free.